Professional Certificates Program

 POST does not provide certificates of completion.
 Course presenters issue certificates of completion for all POST certified courses.

 Agencies may use the Electronic Data Interchange (EDI) system to apply for professional certificates online.
-To obtain permission to use the online application process, complete and submit the Electronic Data Interchange (EDI) System Access Application (POST Form 3-101).
+To obtain permission to use the online application process, complete and submit the Electronic Data Interchange (EDI) Access Application (3-101) (pdf).
 For additional information, please refer to Bulletin 2015-21.
-For assistance with the application process, or if you have technical questions, please contact our support team at (916) 227-4357.
+For assistance with the application process, or if you have technical questions, please contact our EDI support team at (916) 227-4357.

-To receive a copy of a POST Professional Certificate, please complete and submit to POST a Request for Reissuance (POST 2-250).
-A request for reissuance can also be completed and submitted online through an individuals PASS Account.
+To receive a copy of a POST Professional Certificate, you may download a PDF version online or request a hard copy reissuance online through an individual's PASS Account.
 Refer to question number 10 for information on how to create a PASS Account.
+Requests for reissuance of a hard copy certificate may take up to 45 days to process.
+Step by step instructions are in the Certificate Download How-To Guide (pdf).